12. Provision for Current and Deferred Tax:

 Additional regulatory information

-c) The Company has not been declared as a wilful defaulter (WD) by any of the banks or financial institutions or any other lender.
-Further, the proceeding initiated by one of the secured lenders in this regard is stayed by the appropriate court.
-The said lender has sanctioned One Time Settlement against which the Company has made the payment and the process of withdrawing the WD proceeding is underway.
+b) The Company has not been declared as a Wilful Defaulter (WD) by any of the banks or financial institutions or any other lender.
+Further, the proceeding initiated by one of the secured lenders in this regards is stayed by the appropriate court.
+The said lender has sanctioned One Time Settlement against which the Company has made the payment and the process of withdrawing the WD proceedings is underway.

 49. GOING CONCERN

 The net-worth of the Company has got eroded during the last few years.
 The Company's current liabilities are higher than its current assets.
-While the petition for insolvency resolution process filed by one of the lenders before National Company Law Tribunal got dismissed vide its order dated November 18, 2022, the said matter is pending before the National Company Law Appellate Tribunal (NCLAT), on further appeal by the said lender.
+While the petition for insolvency resolution process filed by one of the lenders before National Company Law Tribunal (NCLT) got dismissed vide its order dated November 18, 2022, on appeal by the said lender the National Company Law Appellate Tribunal (NCLAT) vide its order dated October 25, 2024 has set aside the Order of the NCLT and remanded the matter back to the NCLT for hearing afresh.
+The said matter is pending before the NCLT.

 Accordingly, the Management is of the view that it would be in a position to revive the Company and continue its operations.
 Hence it continues to prepare its financial statements on a going concern basis.